ng0cth1nh/genius-java-web/README.md

 # genius-java-web

 This is Genius - a streaming music website.
-And it is the final project of my Web development Course at FPT University.
+My final project of Web development Course at FPT University.